-The NIA Public Information Committee provides a forum for the sharing of experience among the District Public Information Committees relative to activities that inform the public about the AA program of recovery.
+The N.I.A.
+Public Information Committee provides a forum for the sharing of experience among the District Public Information Committees relative to activities that inform the public about the A.A. program of recovery.
 The Area's appointed Web Administrator and Alternate Web Administrator are members of this committee.

-- Perform all duties as outlined in the Service Committee Chairpersons Responsibilities section of this document. - Communicate directly with members of the Area Public Information Committee on a regular basis.
+- Perform all duties as outlined in the Service Committee Chairpersons Responsibilities section of this document. - Communicate directly with members of the Area Public Information Committee on a regular basis. - Report on the development and availability of new and revised Conference approved, videos and Public Service Announcements (PSA's). - Develop and maintain, with the input and assistance of District Public Information Committees, lists of schools, libraries, hospitals, etc. in communities served by groups in N.I.A. for the purpose of displaying literature and providing speakers at non-A.A. functions. - Be available to participate in local community or professional events such as wellness fairs. - Make PSA's available to local media outlets.

-- Report on the development and availability of new and revised Conference approved, videos and Public Service Announcements (PSA's). - Develop and maintain, with the input and assistance of District Public Information Committees, lists of schools, libraries, hospitals, etc. in communities served by groups in NIA for the purpose of displaying literature and providing speakers at non-AA functions. - Be available to participate in local community or professional events such as wellness fairs. - Make PSA's available to local media outlets. - Partner with the Bridge the Gap committee in facilitating the Bridging the Gap, Temporary Contact or other twelfth step work of connecting the alcoholic being released from a facility to the A.A. recovery community. - Chair the committee on Public Information at the Pre-Conference Workshop.
+- Partner with the Bridge the Gap committee in facilitating the Bridging the Gap, Temporary Contact or other twelfth step work of connecting the alcoholic being released from a facility to the A.A. recovery community. - Chair the committee on Public Information at the Pre-Conference Workshop.

-Special Needs Chairperson Responsibilities
+Accessibilities Chairperson Responsibilities

-The NIA Special Needs Committee provides a forum for the sharing of experience among the District Special Needs Committees.
-It gathers information and shared experience from GSO, Areas, Districts and AA Groups on ways to carry the message of AA to the still suffering alcoholic or current members with special needs and to communicate that information to the Groups and Districts within the NIA.
-While there are no special A.A. members there are many members who have special needs.
+The N.I.A.
+Accessibilities Committee provides a forum for the sharing of experience among the District Accessibilities Committees.
+It gathers information and shared experience from GSO, Areas, Districts and A.A.
+Groups on ways to carry the message of A.A. to the still suffering alcoholic or current members with accessibility needs and to communicate that information to the Groups and Districts within N.I.A.
+There are many members who have accessibility needs.
 This would include those who may be hearing-, visually-, or speech-impaired, those who are homebound, chronically ill, those who use wheelchairs, walkers or crutches, and those who are developmentally disabled or who suffer from brain damage, stroke, etc.

-- Perform all duties as outlined by the service committee chairpersons responsibilities section of this document. - Communicate directly with members of the Area Special Needs Committee on a regular basis. - Maintain and make available a list of American Sign Language (ASL) signers. - Assist individual members, groups, and districts in with any special needs requirements.
+- Perform all duties as outlined by the Service Committee Chairperson's Responsibilities section of this document. - Communicate directly with members of the Area Accessibilities Committee on a regular basis. - Maintain and make available a list of American Sign Language (ASL) signers. - Assist individual members, groups, and districts with any accessibility requirements.